mail us | mail this page

 The USB specification defines what are now called standard A and B type connectors.
 The A type connects to the Host, Hub or Bridge.
 The Type B connects to the end peripheral.
 This is shown in diagram 1 below.

-USB 1.x provides low speed (up to 1.5 M Bit/s) at distances of 3m, USB 1.x at high speed (12 M Bit/s) at distances of 5m.
-Version 2.0 supports speeds to 480 M Bit/s at distances of up to 5m.
+USB 1.x (Full-Speed) provides up to 1.5 M Bit/s (low-bandwidth) at distances of 3m or 12 M Bit/s (Full-Bandwidth) at distances of 5m.
+Version 2.0 (hi-Speed) supports speeds to 480 M Bit/s at distances of up to 5m.
 In all cases a maximum of 5 hubs may be supported.
+USB 3.0 provides up 5.0 GB.

 USB System - Connector Types